case-eee/bike-share/README.md

 * Capybara

 ## Data Disclaimer
-* Project was built using the full San Fran Bikeshare dataset.
+* Project was built using the entire San Fran Bikeshare [dataset](http://www.bayareabikeshare.com/open-data).
 However, due to limits on database entries in a free Heroku app, not all the data was seeded.
-You can expect to see some null fields in the data analysis.
+Expect to see some null fields in the data analysis.

 ## Project Team
 [Eric](https://github.com/cews7), [David](https://github.com/DavidKnott), [Nick](https://github.com/njgheorghita)